Hasidic 'defectors' find challenges, isolation in pursuing a new life

 “Now," she continued, "I can create my own career path, I can learn anything that I want.
 I can make my own decisions."

-Hasidim take exception to descriptions of their life as unhappy and oppressive.
+Many Hasidic Jews take exception to descriptions of their life as unhappy and oppressive.
 "It's a community where most people want to work for a living," said Kolakowski, who said his children attend yeshivas in Kiryas Joel and in Bloomingburg, and are getting a strong education.

 Kolakowski said there's little interest in the community in changing the religion-focused nature of their schools.
-He said many people go on to work in their community, or for fellow Hasidim, and the education and skills they have are adequate.
+He said many people go on to work in their community, or for fellow Hasidim, and the education and skills they cultivate are adequate.

 Many also say that their communities have benefits that are lacking elsewhere: tight family units, and a network of people ready to come and help a stranger, among other things.